SummaryRead the full fact sheet

 Public mental health services in Victoria

-AMHS or NURSE-ON-CALL may contact the Acute Community Intervention Service (ACIS) if they decide specialised help is needed.
+AMHS or NURSE-ON-CALL may contact the if they decide specialised help is needed.
 ACIS provides advice, diagnosis and treatment for people experiencing acute symptoms of mental illness.
 The service is available 24 hours a day, seven days a week and includes telephone advice and triage, emergency department care and short- to medium-term treatment at home.